georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 </figure>

 This Airbnb is located in [Le Marais](https://en.wikipedia.org/wiki/Le_Marais).
-Vikram was interested in staying in Le Marais because he had heard good things from a friend.
+Vikram was interested in staying in Le Marais and described it as:

+>  the youngest / most “hip” / best nightlife place

 I definitely want to walk around the other neighborhoods in Paris to get a feel for the different areas.

 <figure>